-Take the opportunity to learn some of these diverse rice recipes along with other delicious local recipes with the help of Chef David or Chef Ana on one of our wonderful Mexican cooking vacations.
+Take the opportunity to learn some of these diverse rice recipes along with other delicious local recipes with the help of the chefs of our wonderful Mexican cooking vacations.

-After enjoying these colorful and flavorful rice dishes, perhaps soothe your taste buds with this traditional deliciously cold, sweet almond rice drink recipe from Chef David of our trip A Mexican Expedition in the Yucatan.
+After enjoying these colorful and flavorful rice dishes, perhaps soothe your taste buds with this traditional deliciously cold, sweet almond rice drink recipe from the late Chef David Sterling of our trip Culinary Yucatan.

 1. Grind or blend the rice.

 2. In a medium size mixing bowl, add ground rice, almonds, cinnamon stick, allspice, and lime rind.